mockturtl/cinnamon-applet-vbox-launcher/README.md

 Usage
 -----

 The list of virtual machines is updated every time Cinnamon starts.
-If you add/remove/edit a virtual machine, you can manually update the launcher clicking on "Update list".
+You can choose if update it again every time the applet is clicked or to manually update  clicking on "Update list".
+The options menu is reachable right-clicking the applet.

 Test